ropensci/biomartr/README.md

 Hence, the `biomartr` package is designed to achieve the highest degree of reproducible research.

+### Citation

+**Please cite the following paper when using `biomartr` for your own research.
+This will allow me to continue working on this software tool and will motivate me to extend its functionality and usability in the next years.
+Many thanks in advance :)**

+> Hajk-Georg Drost, Jerzy Paszkowski; __Biomartr: genomic data retrieval with R.__ *Bioinformatics* 2017 btw821. doi: 10.1093/bioinformatics/btw821

 ## Tutorials

 Getting Started with `biomartr`: